Here's how blind gamer Steve Saylor creates awesome accessibility content | CNN Underscored

 For mobile accessibility: iPhone 12 Pro ($999; amazon.com)

 Saylor has long been an Apple loyalist, partially because of the many accessibility features the company offers on its iPhones, iPads and Macs.
-His current handset is the iPhone 12 Pro, which lets him do things like magnify what’s on-screen, have text read aloud and turn on a dark mode that makes things easier to navigate.
+His current handset is the iPhone 12 Pro, which lets him do things like magnify what’s on screen, have text read aloud and turn on a dark mode that makes things easier to navigate.

 “What Apple has been doing with accessibility over the past several years and previous iOS updates… it just keeps getting better and better,” says Saylor.
 “In my home office, pretty much everything is Windows, but when I’m out and about and just kind of making content or just kind of in my everyday life, the iPhone 12 Pro is pretty much the main workhorse.”

 Some of the iPhone’s key accessibility features include VoiceOver, which provides audible descriptions of what’s happening on screen, a Zoom feature that lets you enlarge text and image, and a Magnify tool that turns your phone into a magnifying glass to get a better look at objects around you.
-The iPhone also features various options for enlarging and bolding text for folks that have trouble seeing, and has a Dark Mode that Saylor finds especially useful.
+The iPhone also features various options for enlarging and bolding text for folks who have trouble seeing, and has a Dark Mode that Saylor finds especially useful.

 “If you’re looking at a website that’s all white, it’s basically like having a giant flashlight in your eyes for eight hours a day,” says Saylor.
 “So dark mode has been my friend.”